OHDSI/CommonDataModel/Impala/README.md

 Common-Data-Model / Impala
 =================

-This folder contains the SQL scripts for Impala.
+This folder contains the SQL scripts for Impala. *PLEASE NOTE* this dialect is not fully supported, meaning it has not been tested.
+This script was created by running the Sql Server ddl through [SqlRender](https://github.com/ohdsi/sqlrender) in order to translate it to Impala and it may not have accounted for all idiosyncrasies.

 In order to create your instantiation of the Common Data Model, we recommend following these steps: